Acanthosis nigricans (overview) L83

 • reactive in obese individuals

-• associated with endocrinological diseases or pregnancy (carefully exclude gestational diabetes)
+• in association with endocrinological diseases or pregnancy (in this case, gestational diabetes should be carefully excluded)

 • as a symptom of genetic defects

-• paraneoplastic (then often called "acanthosis nigricans maligna") in association with adenocarcinomas
+• paraneoplastic (then often referred to as "acanthosis nigricans maligna") in connection with adenocarcinomas

 Classification